Uhland, Texas

 Uhland (/ˈjuːlənd/ YOO-lənd) is a city in Caldwell and Hays counties in the U.S. state of Texas.
 The population was 1,588 at the 2020 census, up from 1,014 at the 2010 census.
 Uhland is named after the German poet Ludwig Uhland.
 Like its neighbor to the north, the city of Niederwald, Uhland was also settled by German emigrants in the 1800s in a region of central Texas known as the Texas-German belt.

+History

+In 2026, the mayor, mayor pro tem, and city attorney resigned around the same time.
+The mayor had been charged with a second-degree felony for alleged improper disbursement of city funds to the operator of the Uhland Fall Fest, and resigned after public pressure.

 Geography

 Uhland is located in eastern Hays County and northwestern Caldwell County.
 Texas State Highway 21 is the main road through town, leading southwest 11 mi to San Marcos and northeast 31 mi to Bastrop.
 Austin is 25 mi to the north.

 According to the United States Census Bureau, Uhland has a total area of 6.2 sqkm, all land.